Want to turn your course upside down to improve student success?

 Classroom meetings can be partially or entirely replaced with online learning to:

 - create more consistent learning experiences for students,

 - motivate students to move from passive to active learners and

 Improving the curriculum with CR strategies increases the potential for reducing high student D and F grade and class withdrawal rates and has an influence on student learning.
 By not missing a critical path course—often a course in a sequence—students stay on a timely path toward academic progress and graduation.

-An additional goal of CR is to address the need to cope with increasing enrollment demands and investigate the use of technology to achieve more efficient instructional methods.
-Examples of course redesign models include: Supplemental, Replacement, Emporium, Fully Online, Buffet, Linked Workshop, Course Flipping and SCALE-UP.
-More information on the first six models is available at the National Center for Academic Transformation.
+An additional goal of CR is to address the need to cope with increasing enrollment demands and investigate the use of technology to achieve more effective instructional methods.
+Examples of course redesign models include: Supplemental, Replacement, Emporium, Fully Online, Buffet and Linked Workshop.

 DELTA Grants are a way to promote course redesign efforts at NC State.